 The Basic account is free and gives you three hours worth of uploads, basic stats, and basic embed controls.
 It’s a great place to start and figure out exactly what you are doing before you upgrade.

 We’ve done the math for you and this option is the best value for most users.
 You get all the options from a Pro account PLUS you get an increased upload quota, you’re able to schedule your releases, and you can access SoundCloud Go+ at half the cost of a normal subscription.
-Find out more about pricing and perks by clicking on this link.
+Find out more about SoundCloud Pro Unlimited here.

 SoundCloud Go+ allows you to save tracks offline on mobile, and get ad-free listening, as well as access to select DJ integrations, allowing you to instantly discover and mix millions of tracks.
-You can try SoundCloud Go+ for free for 30 days by clicking on this link.
+You can try SoundCloud Go+ for free for 30 days and find out more here.
 And when you’re a Pro Unlimited subscriber, you get Go+ at half the price.

 Make your tracks easy to find by giving them clear titles and detailed metadata when you upload something new.
 Eye-catching high-resolution artwork will also help you stand out.